 Jeff Alley heads up Challenge Dakota's SAVE THE STEPS committee to explore options to help the community repair/replace this historic landmark staircase.
 If you are interested in the committee, contact Mike at firstname.lastname@example.org.

 All three of our STAIR-CLIMBING routes navigate the trails, hills, streets and steps that make downtown Hot Springs such a beautiful place to run, walk or stroll.

 Children four and under are welcome to accompany parents or guardians at no charge

 (no tee shirts, bibs, medals or SWAG), but be aware that these stairs are steep and strollers are absolutely forbidden, except on the zero-stair flip-flop romp!

-We are a walker-friendly event (please see the cautionary note for the Knee High Hilly Half Marathon).
+We are a walker-friendly event (except for the Knee High Hilly Half Marathon).
 Some of our participants stroll the Sock Hop or Crazy Crew, window shopping and enjoying the scenery!

 Leashed and well-behaved dogs are welcome, but you must follow the City's rules and regulations.